jamithj/AddressBook/SolutionDesign.md

 Main: Main class of the application.

+AddressBookException: Custom exception used in this application.
+Caller needs to handle this exception in methods calls
+                      of AddressBookApp class.

 Design and Development Methodologies
 ------------------------------------
 Solution is based on Object Oriented Design principles and Test Drive Development (TDD).